Perak War

-Sultan Abdullah with Dato Sagor and J. W. W. Birch, 1874.

-The Perak War (1875–1876) took place between British and local forces in Perak, a state in northwestern Malaysia.
+The Perak War (1875–1877) took place between British and local forces in Perak, a state in northwestern Malaysia.
 The sultan of Lower Perak and other local chiefs attempted to end foreign influence in the region and remove the British administrator James W. W. Birch.
 Following the killing of Birch in 1875, British forces defeated the followers of Lela Pandak Lam.

 Background

+Sultan Abdullah II with Dato Sagor and Birch, 1874.

-In the 19th-century, the Malay sultanates gradually came under the control of the colonial British Empire.
+In the 19th-century, the Malay sultanates gradually came under the control of the British Empire.
 Officially the British pursued an abolitionist policy in all areas under their control after Slavery Abolition Act 1833.
 From the 1870s, when the British felt their power was secure enough to introduce policies they felt would be unpopular, they actively started to pursue an abolitionist policy against slavery in Malaya.

-In 1875, the British Resident of Perak James W. W. Birch was killed by Lela Pandak Lam in 1875 after having assisted slave refugees from the royal harem of the Sultan of Perak.
+There was a high level of tension between Sultan Abdullah and the first British resident of Perak, James W. W. Birch.
+Abdullah once conducted a seance to discover whether jinns would remove the 'white oppressors'.
+On another occasion, he ordered the services of a spirit medium to rid him of Birch and other 'light eyed men'.
+A Malay delegation met with Governor-General Andrew Clarke in Singapore "to prevent the Resident from interfering with religion and custom, from acting without consulting Sultan and chiefs, and from depriving them of their property, namely fugitive slaves and feudal dues."
+Clarke had already observed on 25 March 1875 that, "I am very much annoyed with Birch and the heads-over-heels way in which he does things; he and I will come to sorrow yet, if he does not mind."
+Due to unfavourable responses, on 21 July 1875 Abdullah called a meeting of chiefs where after discussing poisoning Birch, they accepted Lela Pandak Lam's offer to stab Birch to death.

-After the murder of Birch, local Malays first planned on attacking Bandar Bahru on the night of 2 November, but the plan was aborted due to heavy rain.
+After the assassination of Birch, local Malays first planned on attacking Bandar Bahru on the night of 2 November, but the plan was aborted due to heavy rain.
 British reinforcements started to arrive from Hong Kong and Burma by 6 November.
 A skirmish happened near a Malay-held stockade near Bandar Tua, Perak on 7 November 1875 involving around 106 British soldiers.
 This was the first battle in the war.
-Encountering unexpected resistance, the battle ended with the retreat of the British detachment, who lost 4 men including Captain Innes, an officer.
+Encountering unexpected resistance, the battle ended with the retreat of the British detachment, who lost 4 men including Captain Innes.
 Reinforcements were sent, and 300 men soon arrived in the state with 80 boats.
-Most of the army were sent from India and Hong Kong.
+Most of the forces came from India and Hong Kong.